 Barham, purchasing dozens of these bottles for testing with his own money, broke a lot of glass in its research.
 He found that of the various bottles he tried from different brands, only the bottle of Coca-Cola did not explode when tipped over—a credit, perhaps, to its trademark design.
 The rest, most of which had a design similar to the slightly smaller 40-ounce beer bottle, had glass that shattered basically everywhere, leaving shards flying.

-With his shocking findings, he reached out the both federal regulators and the Canadian Soft Drink Association, and recommended an immediate recall of the bottles.
+With his shocking findings, he reached out to both federal regulators and the Canadian Soft Drink Association, and recommended an immediate recall of the bottles.
 Unfortunately red tape and business pressures were tough to get past.
 Canada’s Department of Consumer and Corporate Affairs told him it could take months—so he forced the issue by going to the press.

 The result, shared with the CBC’s flagship news program The National, was both dramatic and hard to ignore.
 As highlighted by the CBC’s archives, even in a controlled setting the results, involving a small, non-forceful push onto a vinyl-covered concrete floor, were fairly dramatic.